Thyroid cancer: Introduction

 Thyroid cancer: Misdiagnosis

 A diagnosis of thyroid cancer can be delayed or missed because there are often no symptoms, especially in the early stage of the disease.
 In addition, some symptoms of thyroid cancer can be similar to symptoms of other diseases, conditions and disorders.
-These include hypothyroidism, upper respiratory infection, cold, laryngitis, sore throat, goiter, thyroiditis, and neck ...more misdiagnosis »
+These include hypothyroidism, upper respiratory infection, cold, laryngitis, sore throat, ...more misdiagnosis »

 Symptoms of Thyroid cancer